Table of Contents

-The attention of researchers is increasingly directed to the phase of the research lifecycle where data are published, shared, discovered and reused.
+The attention of researchers is increasingly directed to the phases of the research lifecycle in which data are published, shared, discovered and reused.
 One of the perceived ways to achieve optimal reuse is to make data FAIR (Findable, Accessible, Interoperable and Reusable) (Force 11, 2014; Wilkinson, et al., 2016).

 Steps toward FAIRer data

-In this tour guide, we treat the FAIR principles as guidelines to a clear higher goal: you should aim to prepare your data for optimal (re)use from the start and take appropriate measures to be most likely to succeed.
+In this guide, we treat the FAIR principles as guidelines to a clear higher goal: the aim is to prepare your research data for optimal (re-)use from the beginning and take appropriate measures that are most likely to be successful.
 To achieve FAIRness, data objects should at least have:

 - A persistent identifier (PID) for the data object as a whole

-Persistent identifiers like DOIs form the solution to link rot.
-Link rot is the process by which hyperlinks stop referring to the original source in time because it was moved.
-Without a PID, the data object simply will not be findable let alone reusable (see 'Data citation')
+Persistent identifiers like DOIs prevent link rot.
+Link rot is the process by which hyperlinks stop referring to the original source through time because they are moved or deleted.
+Without a PID, the data object simply will not be findable let alone reusable in the long-run (see 'Data citation')